-If you have concerns about copyrighting your work, take a look at Nick Popio’s article, “Copyrighting Your Work 101.”
+If you have concerns about copyrighting your work, look at Nick’s article, “Copyrighting Your Work 101.”
 Some graduate schools require that you copyright your work before publishing, so make sure you take the appropriate steps to protect your work.
 At the very least, it is recommended that you include a copyright notice on your thesis, i.e., Copyright 2010, John Doe or ©, John Doe.
 Please note that there is a possibility that posting your dissertation or thesis online could prevent it from later being accepted by professional journals.
-As such, please make sure to consult with your advisor and/or committee in order to make the most informed publishing decision that will not only meet your immediate goals, but long-term ones as well.
+Please consult with your advisor and/or committee to make the most informed publishing decision that will not only meet your immediate goals, but long-term ones.

-Determining who will have access to your work
+Determining who will have access to your thesis

 There are three general availability settings you can assign to your project: private, direct and general.
 These permission levels can be set to control who can access your project, and these settings can easily be changed anytime.
-You might wish to keep your project private at first, print a proof copy for your advisor or committee members and update the access permissions after you’ve been granted final approval to publish.
-Or, you might want to assign direct access to your work and email the book’s URL to select readers for feedback and peer review before making it available to the general public.
+You might wish to keep your project private at first, print a proof copy for your advisor or committee members and update the access permissions after they have granted you final approval to publish.
+Or, assign direct access to your work and email the book’s URL to select readers for feedback and peer review before making it available to the public.
 Whatever you decide, you maintain full control over who sees your work and when.

 Promoting your thesis

-Once your project is open to the public, you might want to add tags and keywords to your product description — doing so will help increase the chances that users will find your work when searching on terms pertinent to your topic.
+Once your project is open to the public, add tags and keywords to your product description — doing so will help increase the chances that users will find your work when searching on terms pertinent to your topic.
 Now that graduation is upon us,

 Best of luck!